hannutt/demo/README.md

 File system -> shows the total status of the hard disk and the free space.
 Registry -> access to the Windows registry.

 Running applications-> shows running applications and their process ID.
 The process IDs can be found on the tabs of the menu button, which you can click to close the application.

-Network -> shows your IP address, hostname and checks your Internet connection status by pinging an external web page. the network feature also has a hidden text field and button that appear when the feature is selected.
+Network -> shows your IP address, available wlan networks, hostname and checks your Internet connection status by pinging an external web page. the network feature also has a hidden text field and button that appear when the feature is selected.
 You can ping any web page and the program will tell you if the page is available or not.
+If the ping is ok, the program will show the WebView check box.
+By clicking on it, you will see the webpage you are looking for in javaFX webView.

 DIR FEATURE